mononokehime14/mononokehime14/README.md

 - Hi, I’m @mononokehime14
 - I like Blade Runner & Ghost in the shell.
 That's why I am learning Computer and Infocomm.
-- I’m am graduating from National University of Singapore (major: Computer Engineering).
+- I’m graduating from National University of Singapore (major: Computer Engineering).
-- Next phase would be CMU's Master of Mobile and IoT Engineering
+- Next phase would be CMU's Master of Science in Mobile and IoT Engineering
 - contact: haoren@andrew.cmu.edu

 <!---